 Vitamin D deficiency appears to be slightly more common in people who follow plant-based diets.

-Although there are still some dietary sources available (such as mushrooms that have grown in the sun), to help address this the main strategy is to ensure you get enough sunlight, while also monitoring your levels through a blood test.
+Although there are still some dietary sources available, the main strategy is to ensure you get enough sunlight, while also monitoring your levels through a blood test.

 If your levels are consistently low, it would be worth considering supplementation as well.

 Omega-3 fatty acids have a lot of potential benefits such as reducing inflammation in addition to being beneficial for heart and brain health.

 Fish is typically the first thing people think of when it comes to omega-3’s but you can still get them from plant-based foods such as walnuts, chia seeds and flax seeds.